 To provide a means for evaluating seasonal spectral variability, daily-averaged spectra were processed into monthly averages (Figure 13) and plotted so that months could be compared.
-Incomplete days have been removed from the analysis, incomplete months were not.
-Partial months include an asterisk (\) in the color legend (Figure 13).
+Incomplete days have been removed from the analysis, but incomplete months were not.
+Partial months include an asterisk () in the color legend (Figure 13) and are detailed in Table 2.
 Long-term spectrograms were generated using daily-averaged spectra (Figure 14).
+Due to the data log errors during JAX_D_14 deployment, it was necessary to adjust the parameters used in making the long-term spectrogram (Table 2).